malikhan-dev/zenql/README.md

 This library was written and designed by Mohammadreza Malikhan.
 The source code is free to use with proper attribution.
 This project is licensed under the MIT License (see the `LICENSE` file for details). also other contributors involved with the project. visit contributors section for more information

 ### Intro
-ZenQL is a fluent Domain-Specific Language (DSL) for Go, designed to help you filter, search, validate, process, and stream data with readability and ease.
+ZenQL is an internal query language for Go, designed to help you filter, search, validate, process, and stream data with readability and ease.
 Inspired by LINQ in C# and Java Streams, ZenQL brings the power of polymorphic querying to the Go ecosystem while adhering to idiomatic Go practices.

-ZenQL is built as a modular library, currently featuring three primary components:
+ZenQL is built as a modular library, currently featuring following components:

 Collections (Thor): Designed for high-performance in-memory data processing.
 It leverages the operation fusion pattern to run entire query chains within a single execution unit, minimizing overhead.

+Expression Builder (Sifu): you can generate expressions that compiles to functions which is acceptable to Collections Processor Apis as an argument.

 Streams: Built for asynchronous data handling.
 By utilizing core Go concepts like channels and goroutines, Streams allow you to process data asynchronously while fully respecting Go’s context and cancellation patterns.